ChauEffect/Image-Classifier-Wk-1-/README.md

 # Image-Classifier-Wk-1-
-An Image Classifier based on Transfer Learning using TensorFlow.js
+A Browser based Image Classifier using Transfer Learning (mobilenet) and TensorFlow.js

+INSTRUCTIONS
+Open Index.html
+Train the 3 classes using 10 to 20 passes while repeatedly pressing each button until probability approximates 0.5 to 1.0 Test the Image Classifier